martijnvandenboom/backup-website/content/blog/2022-imac-as-an-extened-display-with-windows.md

 ---
-title: Any iMac as a display with extended desktop
+title: Any iMac as a second display with extended desktop
 date: 2022-10-31T17:55:56.563Z
 draft: false
 categories: